December 21st 2016 update: See the tram makeover and new Christmas lights here.

 The Prague Transport Authority (DPP) soon became aware of the popularity of the Mazací tramvaj and wrote some information on their website (in Czech).
 Apparently this is a 25-year old type-T3 tram no. 5572 that was previously used as a snow plough and hauling tram.
 During the summer and autumn of 2014, its application was extended to include a lubrication system.
 The tram its own route and schedule.
 Operation starts daily around five in the morning and ends late in the evening when it returns to the Pankrác depot.
 Each day the tram covers more than 200 kilometres.

 A webcam has been added to the rear of the tram.
-You can see the and watch the tram’s progress via this site (sadly has a small advert before the live webcam).
+You can see the and watch the tram’s progress via this site.
 You can see the location of the tram via a moving map in the bottom right corner of the screen.
 Here’s an example of how it looks (tram is at Palackého náměstí stop):

 If you see the following picture, the tram is in the depot: